Inland Great Southern Regional Drought Resilience Plan

-- Drought Vulnerability Assessment: A combination of expert input and extensive stakeholder consultation, which will provide a science-based approach, also incorporating the economic, social and environmental resilience factors for each region.
+- A Drought Vulnerability Assessment: A combination of expert input and extensive stakeholder consultation, providing a science-based approach incorporating the economic, social and environmental resilience factors for the region.

-- Regional Drought Resilience Plan: strategic plans prepared with stakeholders, focusing on innovative ways (projects and actions) to build resilience across the regions agricultural sector and allied industries.
+- A Regional Drought Resilience Plan: A strategic plan prepared with stakeholders, focusing on innovative ways (projects and actions) to build resilience across the region’s agricultural sector and allied industries.

-- Investment Framework: A framework of investment-ready Drought Resilient Actions, allowing for targeting of public and private sector investment.
+- An Investment Framework: A framework of investment-ready drought resilient actions, allowing for public and private sector investment.

 The Inland Great Southern Drought Resilience Plan has now been completed, and an extension to the program has been approved including funding to commence priority projects identified by the plan.